dojo/docs/dojo/parser.rst

 .. js ::

-  dojo.parser.instantiate([dojo.byId("myDiv")], {dojoType: "my.custom.type", _started: false});
+  dojo.parser.instantiate([dojo.byId("myDiv")], {data-dojo-type: "my.custom.type", _started: false});

-``NEW in 1.6:``  Dojo V1.6 started to use data-dojo-type html5 attribute instead of dojoType.
+``NEW in 1.6:``  Dojo V1.6 started to use data-dojo-type html5 attribute instead of data-dojo-type.
 When using new data-dojo-type attribute other attributes must be put in data-dojo-props attribute because of performance improvement like so:

 .. html ::